sjyk/activedetect/README.md

 loadedData = c.loadFile('datasets/adult.data')
 ```

-Then, we can run the EnsembleErrorDetector, this error detector test all possible errors in a dataset (so it's slow!):
+Then, we can run the ErrorDetector, this error detector test all possible errors in a dataset (so it's slow!):
 ```
-detector = EnsembleErrorDetector(loadedData)
+detector = ErrorDetector(loadedData)
 detector.fit()
 ```